-The limits for a Roth IRA are significantly lower than for a 457 plan.
-As of 2013, you can contribute up to $17,500 to your 457 plan -- $23,000 if you're 50 or older.
-Plus, your 457 plan contribution limit isn't cumulative with other retirement plans, so you could also max out your 401(k) or 403(b).
+One of the major drawbacks for a Roth IRA versus a 457 plan is the amount you can contribute.
+As of 2019, you can contribute up to $19,000 to your 457 plan or $25,000 if you're 50 or older.
+Your 457 plan contribution limit isn't cumulative with other retirement plans, so you could also max out your 401(k) or 403(b).

 Early Withdrawal Penalties

-When you have a 457 plan, you can withdraw your money any time without paying an early withdrawal penalty.
-Roth IRAs, on the other hand, impose a 10 percent additional tax on the taxable portion of nonqualified withdrawals.
-But, if you're taking a nonqualified Roth IRA withdrawal, you get all your contributions out tax-free first.
+However, you are allowed to take back any of your Roth contributions anytime, both tax free and penalty free.
 Even when you take an early withdrawal of earnings, which count as taxable income, you can avoid the penalty if you qualify for an exception, like higher education expenses, health insurance when you're unemployed or medical expenses exceeding 7.5 percent of your adjusted gross income.

 John Csiszar served as a financial adviser for over 18 years, both for a global wirehouse and at his own investment advisory firm, earning a Certified Financial Planner designation along the way.
 He now works as a writing and editing contractor for private clients, with thousands of online articles to his credit, along with five educational books written for young adults.